Updated: 03/14/2019 | March 14th, 2019

-The Tongariro Crossing is considered the best one day hike in New Zealand.
+The Tongariro Alpine Crossing is not only considered the best one day hike in New Zealand but one of the best in the world.
 It is a 19.4km hike that takes you through the area where they filmed Mordor in Lord of the Rings.
-It’s a mostly easy walk, though there are a few places where the ascent and descent is pretty steep.
-Moreover, if you have the time to fit them in, you can hike Mount Ngauruhoe (Mount Doom) or Mount Tongariro.
-I had a beautiful day when I went.
-Take a look:
+It’s a relatively easy walk, though there are a few places where the ascent and descent are pretty steep.

-- Take lots of water.
+- Take lots of water (1.5-3L).
 There aren’t places to get water until nearer the end and there’s no shade from the sun.
 You’ll use a lot of water on the trek.

-- Take an umbrella.
+- Bring an umbrella.
 There’s no cover until the end of the trail and the weather changes frequently.

 - Plan your time accordingly.
 Buses stop running at 4:30pm and if you plan to hike up to Mount Ngauruhoe or Mount Tongariro, you’ll need to quicken your pace.